-Reporting to and receiving general supervision from the Director of Sports Medicine, the Assistant Athletic Trainer-I follows established guidelines and procedures to perform the full range of clinical athletic training functions, which involve the planning, organization and delivery of daily athletic training services to student-athletes.
-The position may also be involved in the development and organization of the sports medicine program.
+Reporting to and receiving general supervision from the Director of Sports Medicine, the Assistant Athletic Trainer I will perform the full range of clinical athletic training functions, which involve the planning, organization and delivery of daily athletic training services to student-athletes.
+The position is also involved in the development and organization of the sports medicine program.

 - Prevent, recognize and assess athletic injuries.
 Implement preventive and rehabilitation programs to treat athletic injuries using the appropriate therapeutic modalities and treatments.